tradingstrategy-ai/web3-ethereum-defi/docs/source/development.rst

 You should get all green.

 Some tests will be skipped, because they require full EVM nodes.
-JSON-ROPC needs to be configured through environment variables.
+JSON-RPC needs to be configured through environment variables.

 You can also run tests with logging enabled to get more information: